cloudinary/cloudinary_angular/CONTRIBUTING.md

 Go to https://github.com/contributor/cloudinary_angular and select your feature branch.
 Click the 'Pull Request' button and fill out the form.
 Pull requests are usually reviewed within a few days.

-Ensure that the PR title starts with "[angular_next]" and that the PR description clearly describes the problem and solution.
+Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 #### Check on Your Pull Request